singleportrait/dotfiles/README.md

 Then, restart your Terminal, and you should be all set.

-**Note**: There are a few lines in `.bash_profile` that were auto-added on my 2019 MBP in order to support MacPorts.
+**Note:** There are a few lines in `.bash_profile` that were auto-added on my 2019 MBP in order to support MacPorts.
 This could potentially cause disruptions on future computers, and I'd imagine it can be commented out or removed on install.

+**Additional Note:** There are a few lines in `.bashrc` specific to running the Aidin 2 & Next apps.
+On future computers, those lines could be deleted.

 ### These dotfiles come with: